-Together we are committed to delivering transformational change throughout the Diageo value chain to empower women and engage men and boys to address the root causes of gender inequality and gender-based violence.
+Together we are committed to delivering transformational change throughout the Diageo value chain to empower women and engage men to address the root causes of gender inequality and gender-based violence.

 CARE and Hogan Lovells have been working together to contribute to the design and implementation of GBV prevention programmes in humanitarian contexts.

-Our partnership with Twinings is supporting 3,500 workers on tea estates in Sri Lanka, via CARE’s Community Development Forum model.
+Our partnership with Twinings is supporting 8,200 workers and smallholder farmers on tea estates in Sri Lanka and Malawi, via CARE’s Community Development Forum model.

 CARE’s multifaceted collaboration with Unilever includes addressing women’s economic empowerment and gender-based violence, as well as partnerships focused on hygiene and behaviour change in response to the COVID-19 pandemic in vulnerable and hard-hit countries.